Charles Koechlin: Music

-As educator and author
+As teacher and author

 Koechlin began assisting Fauré in teaching fugue and counterpoint while he was still a student in the 1890s, but though he taught privately and was an external examiner for the Paris Conservatoire throughout his career, he never occupied a permanent salaried teaching position.
 Composers who studied with him included Germaine Tailleferre, Roger Désormière, Francis Poulenc and Henri Sauguet.
 Cole Porter studied orchestration with him in 1923–24.
 Darius Milhaud, though never a pupil, became a close friend and considered he learned more from Koechlin than any other pedagogue.
 Koechlin wrote three compendious textbooks: one on Harmony (3 vols, 1923–26), one on Music Theory (1932–34) and a huge treatise on the subject of orchestration (4 vols, 1935–43) which is a classic treatment of the subject.
-Koechlin’s treatise uses examples from the orchestral repertoire of the late 19th and early 20th Centuries, in particular including examples form French composers, such as Saint-Saëns, Debussy, Chabrier, Bizet, Fauré, Ravel, and Koechlin himself.
+This also reflects the writings of Paul Dukas, a composer who was particularly drawn to Koechlin's writings.
+For example, his book, "Trends of Contemporary Music", published in 1924, relates close in proximity with Koechlin's book, "Trends of Modern French Music", published the following year.
+While the two composers aren't directly correlated with one another, it can be observed that both composers were concerned with the defining trends of early 20th century composition as they both strived to set themselves apart.
+Koechlin's treatise uses examples from the orchestral repertoire of the late 19th and early 20th Centuries, in particular including examples form French composers, such as Saint-Saëns, Debussy, Chabrier, Bizet, Fauré, Ravel, and Koechlin himself.

 Debussy chose Koechlin to complete the orchestration of his ballet Khamma.
 Koechlin completed this in 1913.

 Koechlin also wrote a number of smaller didactic works, as well as the life of Fauré mentioned above.

-Character

-Despite his lack of worldly success, Koechlin was apparently a loved and venerated figure in French music, with his long flowing beard contributing to his patriarchal image.
-Following his 1888 illness, the need to build up his strength led him to become an enthusiastic mountaineer, swimmer and tennis player.
-He was also an amateur astronomer and an accomplished photographer.
-He was one of the great nature-mystics among French composers, whose personal creed was pantheistic rather than Christian.
-Though never a member of the Communist Party he subscribed to its ideals, and in the later 1930s especially was much concerned with the idea of 'Music for the People'.